neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

   defined in the package's configuration directories.

 ``/Packages/<PackageDirectoryAndName>/Configuration/<ApplicationContext>/``
-  There may exist a subdirectory for each application context (see FLOW3 Bootstrap section).
-This configuration is only loaded if FLOW3 runs in the respective application context.
+  There may exist a subdirectory for each application context (see TYPO3 Flow Bootstrap section).
+This configuration is only loaded if TYPO3 Flow runs in the respective application context.

 ``/Configuration/<ApplicationContext>/``